 Although the new law intends to provide more power to law enforcement, it also involves complications that could hinder the arrest of criminals or result in arrest and conviction of people who may be innocent of criminal activity.
 Third-party websites that provide open forums, for example, may be held liable if the platforms are used by others to break sex crime laws.
 The new FOSTA law also could complicate cases in which people believe they are participating in consensual sex.
 If website users genuinely believe a partner met online has agreed to sex of their own free will, they still could get swept up in human trafficking law enforcement efforts and other online solicitation charges.

-Berry Law Firm attorneys are knowledgeable about the new law and any unintentional complications clients may find themselves facing related to online solicitation.
+Berry Law attorneys are knowledgeable about the new law and any unintentional complications clients may find themselves facing related to online solicitation.

 FOSTA USED TO SHUT DOWN THIRD-PARTY WEBSITES AND ONLINE SOLICITATION

 According to an article in the Washington Post, the FOSTA bill went into effect immediately after the President signed it into law, but it already was making an impact before the signing as the bill moved through the U.S. House of Representatives and U.S. Senate.
 By the time of the signing, some websites already had closed sex-related webpages and had stopped accepting sex-related advertising.
 Craigslist, for example, as a third-party website providing advertising services, shut down pages (including the site’s personal ads section) that could be thought to be related to online solicitation after the Senate approved the bill.
 Other websites, such as Reddit and other adult advertising sites didn’t cite FOSTA as the reason for shutting down pages, but the timing of the shutdowns suggests there was a connection.